Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

   git push -f
   ```

-#### How to run an app on the cloud with lightning that you're making changes
+#### How to run an app on the cloud with a local version of lightning

 Once you install lightning in editable mode following [the installation guide](https://github.com/Lightning-AI/lightning/#install-bleeding-edge), set the following environment variable before running your app on the cloud: